wormhole-foundation/wormhole-docs/learn/fast-transfers.md

 To support Fast Transfers, a blockchain must meet several key requirements:

 - **CCTP USDC (Cross-Chain Transfer Protocol USDC)** - the primary requirement is that the chain must support CCTP USDC.
 This allows for seamless asset transfers using USDC as the intermediary currency across different chains
-- **NTT USDC (Native Token Transfers USDC)** - Fast Transfers relies on NTT for chains that do not support CCTP or lack a canonical version of USDC.
+- **NTT USDC (Native Token Transfers USDC)** - Fast Transfers relies on NTT for chains that don't support CCTP or lack a canonical version of USDC.
 In this scenario, USDC is locked on the hub chain, and an NTT message is sent to the destination chain to initiate the transfer
 - **Liquidity through Wormhole-wrapped assets** - in cases where CCTP USDC or NTT USDC are unavailable, the chain must have liquidity in Wormhole-wrapped assets.
 These wrapped assets can be used as an intermediate currency to facilitate transfers

 ### Hub and Spoke Model